R (Secretary of State for the Home Department) v Immigration Appeal Tribunal and Surinder Singh: Significance

-This case established a precedent for British citizens to secure UK immigration rights for their non-European spouses, who are unable to join their partners because of several changes in UK immigration law aimed at reducing net migration.
-Through EU Regulations on Free Movement of Peoples, it provides a window of opportunity to reunite UK citizens with their spouses in the increasing number of cases where the new rules on income and other additional measures mean that such spouses of UK citizens would otherwise be separated by the requirements of increasingly strict visa controls.
+This case established a precedent for British citizens to secure UK immigration rights for their non-European spouses, regardless of the domestic laws of the Member State.

 The Surinder Singh route involves living and working elsewhere in the European Economic Area for a period of three or more months (there is no actual time period required by EU law but instead it is based on previous case law and its application) and then asserting the rights associated with EEA citizenship and free movement to gain access to their own country while being covered by European law.

-In so doing, the Surinder Singh route triggers European rights of free movement that have otherwise been removed from UK citizens by UK legislation.
+In so doing, the route triggers the right of free movement in the EU, even when the domestic statutes put a conditional bar on entry.

 In principle, the Surinder Singh route applies to all EU citizens, not just UK citizens.
-For example, a French husband could bring his Mexican wife into France by exercising his treaty rights in Spain.
-It also applies to qualifying dependent family members as well as spouses.

-There are several petitions circulating throughout the UK and to expats abroad that are asking people to fight this recent "government clarification" and an example is 'British people want equal rights to bring their family to the UK ' on government petition website.
+For example, a French husband could bring his Mexican wife to France by exercising his treaty rights in Spain.
+It also applies to qualifying dependent family members and spouses.There are several petitions circulating throughout the UK and to expats abroad that are asking people to fight this recent "government clarification," and an example is 'British people want equal rights to bring their family to the UK ' on the government petition website.

-The Upper Tribunal of the Asylum and Immigration Tribunal, comprising immigration judges Mr Haddon-Cave J and Mr Kopieczek have since ruled that the Surinder Singh principles apply to unmarried partners (and by analogy, other members of a British returning worker's "extended family"): Kamila Santos Campelo Cain v Secretary of State for the Home Department.
+The Upper Tribunal of the Asylum and Immigration Tribunal, comprising immigration judges Mr Haddon-Cave J and Mr Kopieczek, have since ruled that the Surinder Singh principles apply to unmarried partners (and by analogy, other members of a British returning worker's "extended family"): Kamila Santos Campelo Cain v Secretary of State for the Home Department.
 (IA/40868/2013).

 Brexit

-This route to residence has ceased for new applicants subsequent to Brexit although existing residency holders do not lose it.
+This route to residence has ceased for new applicants following Brexit; however, the existing residency holders do not lose it.